 Admissions information and procedure

-Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:
+Students within international mobile families, between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

 1) The student has a non-Dutch nationality (or: also a non-Dutch nationality) and has a parent that is working in The Netherlands (or in a Dutch border region) for a limited time.